dominickfemia/hvac-toolkit/README.md

 1. **Import Libraries**

    The script begins by importing Python's core scientific stack:
    - pandas for data handling
    - numpy for numerical operations
    - xgboost (and scikit-learn wrappers) for regression modeling

 ```
 code
 ```

+2. **Load the Dataset**

-2. **Loading the Dataset:** Read the CSV file of digitized points into a pandas DataFrame.
-Inspect the data (printing out a few samples) to ensure it loaded correctly:
+   Read the CSV file of digitized points into a pandas DataFrame.
+   Display a few rows using df.head() to verify that the data loaded correctly and that the columns (Re, ε/D, f) appear as     expected.
+   For this example, a placeholder file *digitized_data.csv is used to simulate the original dataset.
 ```
 import pandas as pd
 data = pd.read_csv('data/digitized_friction_data.csv')